ddashwood/Salus/README.md

 ### Known Issues

-- Multiple updates need to be applied in the correct order even if they come out of order
+- Multiple updates need to be applied in the correct order even if they come out of order (e.g. from a distrubted setup, or if the messaging service sends messagesd out of order)
 - The class name that is sent in the message is specific to the sender
-- DbSet.RemoveRange() - if the range has not been realized yet, the entities are not tracked and we have no way (yet) to process them
+- DbSet.RemoveRange() - if the range has not been realized yet, the entities may not be tracked - needs testing to see if this works
+- Multiple related tables being updated at the same time may not work if the updates happen out of order - needs testing